getyourguide/auto-pr/README.md

 - `match_owner` (optional) - the owner or user to pull
 - `match_name` (optional) - a list of regular expressions to match against to pull

+The flags of the filter rules are optional not specifying will run the command on all repositories that the token has access too.

 ###  Update Command

 This is the list containing the command to be executed along with the arguments passed to it.
 It will be executed from